taonic/ticketfu/README.md

 - External events trigger operations via signals
 - Queries allow reading the current state without interrupting workflow execution

+## API Endpoints

+TicketFu exposes the following RESTful API endpoints:

+- `GET /health`: Health check endpoint
+- `POST /api/v1/ticket`: Process a new ticket or update an existing one
+- `GET /api/v1/ticket/{ticketId}/summary`: Get a specific ticket's AI-generated summary
+- `GET /api/v1/organization/{orgId}/summary`: Get organization-level insights and analysis

+All API requests require the `X-Ticketfu-Key` header with your SERVER_API_TOKEN value.
+When you install the Zendesk app, you'll configure it to use this same token to authenticate requests to your TicketFu server.

+## Running it locally

 ## Installation

 ```bash